temporalio/sdk-python/README.md

 * Activities - when the task executing an activity is cancelled, a cancellation request is sent to the activity
 * Child workflows - when the task starting or executing a child workflow is cancelled, a cancellation request is sent to cancel the child workflow
-* Timers - when the task executing a timer is canceller (whether started via sleep or timeout), the timer is cancelled
+* Timers - when the task executing a timer is cancelled (whether started via sleep or timeout), the timer is cancelled

 When the workflow itself is requested to cancel, `Task.cancel` is called on the main workflow task.
 Therefore, `asyncio.CancelledError` can be caught in order to handle the cancel gracefully.